Creson History, Family Crest & Coats of Arms

 Creson Spelling Variations

 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 Creson has appeared as Grierson, Greson, Greyson, Grayson, Greirson and others.

 Early Notables of the Creson family (pre 1700)

 Notable amongst the family at this time was John Grierson or Grisson (died 1564?), a Scottish Dominican who is believed to have been from the family of Grierson of Lag in Dumfriesshire; Sir Robert...
-Another 34 words (2 lines of text) are included under the topic Early Creson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Creson family to Ireland

 Some of the Creson family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Creson family

 As the persecution of Clan families continued, they sailed for North America in increasing numbers.
 In most cases, they found the freedom and opportunity they sought.
 Land was often available and the American War of Independence allowed Scots an opportunity to solidify their independence from the English crown.
 These settlers and their ancestors went on to play essential roles in the forging of the nations of the United States and Canada.
 Among them: William Grayson who settled in Wilmington N.C. in 1804; James Grierson settled in New Jersey in 1685; John and Jane Grierson settled in Charles Town [Charleston], South Carolina in 1774..